FreeUKGen/MyopicVicar/doc/Setting up new application using myopicvicar code.md

 create the indexes by pasting in the scripts index zip sent to you into mongo one at a time

 Step 9.
+Set up refinery

+repeat steps G9, G12 and G15 of the Freereg installation documentation

+Step 10.
 Run rake assets:precompile to load the assets

-Step 10.
+Step 11.
 Start your server in the application folder created in step 6

-Updating Using Myopicvicar Code Base
+Updating the code base from Myopicvicar Code Base

 This is done in the normal manner pulling code change and running assets:precompile if assets are changed.